-I don’t want to alarm you, but I just had a look at the calendar and it’s almost Valentine’s Day.
-I know some of you were planning to skip from February 13 straight to February 15th, but I can’t let you do that because then you’d be living a day ahead of everyone and you’d miss all your appointments and favorite TV.
+I don’t want to alarm you, but I just had a look at the calendar, and it’s almost Valentine’s Day.
+I know some of you were planning to skip from February 13 straight to February 15, but I can’t let you do that because then you’d be living a day ahead of everyone, and you’d miss all your appointments and favorite TV.

 I won’t go into all the reasons why grief and Valentine’s Day don’t mix well; if the day is hard for you, you already have an idea why.
 What I thought we could do is discuss a few options for making it through the day.

 1. Take the day to be completely miserable.
-It’s okay to be miserable once in a while.
-This is one day when you’re not alone in your misery; a lot of people hate Valentine’s Day.
+It’s okay to be unhappy, and this is one day when you’re not alone in your misery — a lot of people hate Valentine’s Day!

 2. Ignore the day altogether.
-Ignore the obnoxious jewelry commercials, ignore the cards, ignore the chocolates, ignore the girl sitting next to you at the doctor’s office chatting on her cell phone about which pair of heels she’s going to wear with her red hot mini-dress for her 7:30 reservations at…you know what?
+Ignore the obnoxious jewelry commercials.
+Ignore the cards, ignore the chocolates, ignore the girl sitting next to you at the doctor’s office chatting on her cell phone about her romantic plans.
+Actually…you know what?
 Just stay home…stay home and don’t turn on the TV.

 I can sense you’re beginning to lose confidence in my suggestions.
-It may not be realistic to pretend the day doesn’t exist and you don’t really want to spend the day feeling miserable.
+It’s not realistic to pretend the day doesn’t exist, and you don’t really want to spend the day feeling miserable.
 So let me offer one more suggestion.

 3. Reframe how you think about the day.

-Typically when we think of Valentine’s Day we think of romance, that’s why the day is stereotypically hard on people who don’t have a “date”.
-But look deeper and we see at the heart of the day is ‘love’ (pun completely intended).
-Valentine’s Day ought to be about giving and receiving love of ALL kinds.
+Typically when we think of Valentine’s Day, we think of romance.
+That’s why the day is stereotypically hard on people who don’t have a “date.”
+But look deeper, and you see at the heart of the day is ‘love’ (pun wholly intended).
+Valentine’s day ought to be about giving and receiving love of ALL kinds.

 I can hear some of your starting to groan.
-Stop that, it’s not as cheesy as it sounds and you can embrace Valentine’s Day in all sort of ways, big and small.
+Stop that; it’s not as cheesy as it sounds, and you can embrace Valentine’s Day in all sorts of ways, big and small.

 - Invite a group of people over for a casual get together or dinner party.